OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

 #.
 Once topology is loaded, you can also refine the SpatiaLite layer by
    querying just certain features from within it.
-   Select :menuselection:`Layer --> Add SpatiaLite Layer...` from the menu and from the `Databases` list select `feature_city_CBD@...` and then click on :guilabel:`Connect`.
+   Select :menuselection:`Layer --> Add Layer --> Add SpatiaLite Layer...` from the menu and from the `Databases` list select `feature_city_CBD@...` and then click on :guilabel:`Connect`.
 Double click on the `feature_city_cbd_polylines` table and then double click on "highway"